FlorianDavidZeiser/data-center-guardian/README.md

-# Datacenter Guardian – Defender of the Grid
+# Data Center Guardian – Defender of the Grid
 ![Cover](cover_game.png)

 A small browser-based arcade-style experiment built together with AI tools as part of my ongoing exploration of generative AI, prototyping, and interactive media.